-Salvia farinacea is a short lived perennial, often grown as an annual.
-Five years is about the life span you can expect in gardens where it grows as a perennial.
-It shares many qualities with other members of the sage family, including the soft, fuzzy flower spikes and a slightly fragrant foliage that makes it less popular with animals.
+Salvia farinacea is a short-lived perennial, often grown as an annual.
+Five years is about the lifespan you can expect from it in gardens where it grows as a perennial.
+It shares many qualities with other members of the Sage family, including the soft, fuzzy flower spikes and a slightly fragrant foliage that makes it less popular with grazing animals such as deer.

 - Leaves: Elongated and slightly serrated leaves have a hint of gray to them, especially underneath.
 They are not fuzzy or thick, like many other sage plants.